awsdocs/amazon-eks-user-guide/doc_source/specify-service-account-role.md

     eks.amazonaws.com/role-arn: arn:aws:iam::<AWS_ACCOUNT_ID>:role/<IAM_ROLE_NAME>
 ```

+**Prerequisites**
++ An existing cluster\.
+If you don't have one, you can create one using one of the [Getting started with Amazon EKS](getting-started.md) guides\.
++ An existing IAM OIDC provider for your cluster\.
+For more information, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
++ An existing service account\.
+If you don't have one, see [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in the Kubernetes documentation\.
++ An existing IAM role with an attached IAM policy\.
+If you don't have one, see [Creating an IAM role and policy for your service account](create-service-account-iam-policy-and-role.md)\.

-**To patch a service account to use an IAM role**
+**To annotate a service account with an IAM role**

 1. Use the following command to annotate your service account with the ARN of the IAM role that you want to use with your service account\.
-Be sure to substitute your own values for the `<example values>` to use with your pods\.
+Be sure to replace the `<example values>` \(including `<>`\) with your own\.

    ```
    kubectl annotate serviceaccount -n <SERVICE_ACCOUNT_NAMESPACE> <SERVICE_ACCOUNT_NAME> \